aptlin/tfjs-model-starter/demo/README.md

 yarn watch
 ```

-To get future updates from the `model-name` source code, just run `yarn publish-local` in the model-name/
+To get future updates from the `model-name` source code, run `yarn publish-local` in the `model-name`
 folder again.